jndiogo/sibila/docs/models/local_model.md

 Once the file "openchat-3.5-1210.Q4_K_M.gguf" is placed in the "models" folder, you should be able to run the examples.

 ## LlamaCppModel class

 Local llama.cpp models can be used with the [LlamaCppModel](../api-reference/model.md#sibila.LlamaCppModel) class.
-Let's generate some text:
+Let's generate text after our prompt:

 !!! example
     ``` python